skerkour/rz-go/README.md

 To keep the code base and the API simple, ripzap focuses on efficient structured logging only.
 Pretty logging on the console is made possible using the provided (but inefficient) [`Formatter`s](https://godoc.org/gitlab.com/bloom42/libs/rz-go#LogFormatter).

+# Project status

+Rz-go is stable and the API is fixed.
+The project is considered as **done** and will not accept contributions other than for bug fixes.

+Forks are welcome if you want to more features.

 1. [Quickstart](#quickstart)